MichaelCastiau/boosted-revolt-tool/README.md

 ## Download
 ### Windows
-You can download the latest installer in the [Releases](https://github.com/MichaelCastiau/boosted-revolt-tool/releases).
+You can download the latest `.exe` installer in the [Releases](https://github.com/MichaelCastiau/boosted-revolt-tool/releases).
 Follow the installer instructions.
 Windows will show a 'we protected your PC' dialog when running the tool for the first time.
 Click on 'more...' and 'Run Anyway' to run this tool.